Banderite: OUN-B

+Post-WWII

-In the aftermath of the war, the OUN-B joined the Central Representation of the Ukrainian Emigration in Germany (TsPUEN), a pluralistic grouping of Ukrainian nationalist movements that included the OUN-M, the Hetmanate movement, and the UNDO, though the OUN-B was the largest of these with 5,000 members in west Germany.
+In the aftermath of the war, the OUN-B joined the Central Representation of the Ukrainian Emigration in Germany (TsPUEN), a pluralistic grouping of Ukrainian nationalist movements that included the OUN-M, the Hetmanate movement, and the UNDO, though the OUN-B was the largest of these with 5,000 members in West Germany.
 The TsPUEN sought to gain recognition from the Western Allies of a Ukrainian nationality, though the OUN-B subsequently engaged in an uncompromising exclusivist effort whereby it gained power in the self-administration of most of the Ukrainian displaced persons (DP) camps, especially those in the British occupation zone.
 (Note: The Western Allies didn't officially recognise a Ukrainian nationality for fear of agitating the USSR, designating Ukrainians in the camps as 'stateless', 'undetermined', or 'others'.
 Historian Jan-Hinnerk Antons asserts that they created purely Ukrainian DP camps due to the number of conflicts arising between Ukrainians and Poles and the fear that remaining mixed would hurt general repatriation efforts.)
 According to historian Jan-Hinnerk Antons, this was due to the demographics of the OUN-B's mainly working class and peasant base and the concentration of intellectuals in Ukrainian DP camps in the American occupation zone.
 Until the practice was halted in 1946, OUN-B networks assisted Ukrainian displaced persons in evading forced repatriation to the Soviet Union.
 As well as holding official positions, the Banderites ruled the DP communities they held influence in with a strategy of clandestine intimidation, violence, and coercive taxation, which the head of an anti-Banderite DP organisation characterised in an appeal to British military officials as a 'terror regime', and regularly honoured its prewar martyrs.

 Torchlight procession in honor of the birthday of Stepan Bandera (Kyiv, 1 January 2018).

 According to political scientist and historian Georgiy Kasianov, during perestroika in the late 1980s nationalist émigré groups exported a cultural memory to Soviet Ukraine of the OUN as 'freedom fighters against two totalitarian regimes' whereby activists advocated for the rehabilitation and ennobling of Bandera, the OUN-B, and the UPA, leading to the proliferation of memory politics in independent Ukraine.
 Myroslav Yurkevich, of the Canadian Institute of Ukrainian Studies, wrote in the third volume of the Encyclopedia of Ukraine published in 1993: "The power and influence of the OUN factions have been declining steadily, because of assimilatory pressures, ideological incompatibility with the Western liberal-democratic ethos, and the increasing tendency of political groups in Ukraine to move away from integral nationalism."
 After Ukraine's independence in 1991, the OUN-B created 'façade structures' such as the Congress of Ukrainian Nationalists party (KUN), the Youth Nationalist Congress (YNC), and the Center for Research of the Liberation Movement (TsDVR).